IT Governance Evidence Platform

 Risk patterns

 The site goes dark on a Saturday morning.
-The client finds out before you do.
+A customer, a client, or your CEO finds out before you do.

 Renewal risk

-A retired card, an unread invoice, an inbox no one watches — then staging or production is gone.
+A retired card, an unread invoice, an inbox no one watches — then hosting, a license, or a vendor contract is gone.

-The Renewal Ledger tracks every asset with a due date, an owner, and a billing contact.
+The Renewals & Vendor Register tracks every asset with a due date, an owner, and a billing contact.

 01